 LIT1s are campers who have finished 10th grade.
 They live in cabins with counselors and engage in many of the same activities as the rest of camp, such as instructionals, College League, bereavement activities, and campfires.
 They are mentored by their counselors, who organize discussions and activities around leadership themes.
 By the time campers become LITs, they have already begun to demonstrate the support and compassion that unites our campers.
 Through this program, they are given the opportunity to build on that support structure, as well as to understand the impact that they can have on people at camp and outside of camp.

 LEADERS IN TRAINING - Year 2 (LIT2)

-The final year of the Leadership program is the Junior Counselor Year.
-This is the first year that campers become counselors.
+Following the gap year, the final year of the Leadership program is the Junior Counselor summer.
+This is the first year that former campers become counselors.
 They participate in staff orientation and live in cabins with campers.
-Junior Counselors teach instructionals, coach College League teams, and generally act in the same capacity as all of the other staff volunteers.
+Junior Counselors teach instructionals, coach College League teams, and act in the same capacity as all of the other staff volunteers.
 Their evening activities are supervised by a member of the Leadership team, and they are given an extra level of attention in managing camper issues and scenarios.